metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-programmable-nfts.md

 The guards affected by these changes are:

-- The `nftBurn` and `nftPayment` guards which now allow the burned/sent NFT to be a Programmable NFT.
+- The `nftBurn` and `nftPayment` guards now allow the burned/sent NFT to be a Programmable NFT.
 - The `FreezeSolPayment` and `FreezeTokenPayment` guards.
 Since Programmable NFTs are by definition always frozen, they are Locked when minted via a Utility delegate and Unlocked when the thaw conditions have been met.

 ## Additional reading